starkfell/100DaysOfIaC/articles/day.29.build.pipes.encrypted.variables.windows.md

 <br />

-Next, in the Tasks section of the Pipeline, create an Azure PowerShell Task called **retrieve-encrypted-variables** in the Build Pipeline called and paste in the following code below as an Inline script.
+Next, in the Tasks section of the Pipeline, create an Azure PowerShell Task called **retrieve-encrypted-variables** and paste in the following code below as an Inline script.
 After your task looks like what is shown below, click on **Save & queue** to run the Build.

 ```powershell
 # Retrieving and using a Storage Account Key from Build Pipeline Variables.